State announces grant opportunities for water pollution projects

 All project submittals will be reviewed by the DWWM’s Nonpoint Source Team.
 The team will then ask for a formal proposal from those projects that best fit the goals and objectives of the Nonpoint Source Program.
 Projects chosen will be notified by e-mail.
 Formal proposals (work plans) are required within 30 days of notification.

-The deadline for submission is Oct.
-10, 2013.
+The deadline for submission is Nov.
+15, 2012.
 For more information review the AGO Web site at: http://www.dep.wv.gov/WWE/Programs/nonptsource/Pages/AGO.aspx.
-Initial proposals must be submitted using the online form found on this Web page.
+Initial proposals can be submitted using the online form found on this Web page.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.